Give Back in Treecember with Bulk Christmas Tree Recycling

 How to Recycle Christmas Trees

 A plan of action is crucial when you need to recycle a lot of Christmas trees.
-You can partner with a local nonprofit or set up waste containers to collect the trees and then chop them up and recycle them through your county.
+You can partner with a local nonprofit or set up waste containers to collect the trees, chop them, and recycle them throughout your county.

 Alternatively, you can partner with a sustainable junk removal company, like CheckSammy, to organize a Christmas tree removal day.